CHAPTER I: GOALS

 Any such proposal shall be submitted to the Board of Directors at least a month prior to the proposed General Meetings at which the amendments will be considered.

-• Call for an election to dissolve EuroCham Cambodia;
+• Call for an election to dissolve EuroCham Cambodia; and

 CHAPTER XI: FINAL PROVISIONS